 We should also think carefully about teaching math as disconnected ideas.
 Each grade contains dozens of standards.
 But in reality, the important ideas from each grade level could be summarized in a few sentences.

 Phrasing standards in big picture terms serves all stakeholders.
 Students can understand what will be expected of them.
-Teachers become less reliant on textbooks.
+Teachers will be less bound by scripted, one-size-fits-all approaches.
 And parents won’t feel anxious or confused by what their children are being taught.

 Standard = Concept x Representation